Azure/azure-sphere-samples/Samples/AzureIoT/IoTCentral.md

 1. Start Visual Studio.
 From the **File** menu, select **Open > CMake...** and navigate to the folder that contains the sample.
 1. Select the file CMakeLists.txt and then click **Open**.
 1. In Solution Explorer, find the app_manifest.json file and open it.
-1. In an Azure Sphere Developer Command Prompt, issue the following command to get the tenant ID.
+1. At the Azure Sphere Developer Command Prompt, issue the following command to get the tenant ID.
 Copy the returned value and paste it into the **DeviceAuthentication** field of the app_manifest.json file:

    `azsphere tenant show-selected`
-1. In an Azure Sphere Developer Command Prompt, run the ShowIoTCentralConfig.exe program from the sample repository (the ShowIoTCentralConfig program is located in the AzureIoT\Tools folder).
+1. At the command prompt, run the ShowIoTCentralConfig.exe program from the sample repository (the ShowIoTCentralConfig program is located in the AzureIoT\Tools folder).
 For example:

    `ShowIoTCentralConfig`

-   When prompted, log in with the credentials you use for Azure IoT Central.

-   Copy the information from the output into the app_manifest.json file in Visual Studio.
+   Now follow the prompts that the tool provides, and copy the information from the output into the app_manifest.json file in Visual Studio.

    **Note**: Your organization might require consent for the ShowIoTCentralConfig tool to access your Azure IoT Central data in the same way that the Azure API requires such consent.
 In some organizations, [enterprise application permissions](https://docs.microsoft.com/azure-sphere/install/admin-consent) must be granted by an IT administrator.
 1. Save the modified app_manifest.json file.